kotolex/checking/README.md

 ##Mock and Spy

-For testing purposes you need sometime to fake some behaviour or to isolate your application from any other classes/libraries etc.
+For testing purposes you sometimes need to fake some behaviour or to isolate your application from any other classes/libraries etc.

 If you need your test to use fake object, without doing any real calls, yoy can use mocks:

 **1. Fake one of the builtin function.**

-Let say you need to test function which is use standard input() inside.
+Let say you need to test function which is using standard input() inside.

-But you cant wait for real user input during the tests, so fake it with mock object.
+But you cannot wait for real user input during the test, so fake it with mock object.

 ```
 #!python